mitotic/slidoc/README.md

 ## Installation and dependencies

-All the Slidedown scripts are located in the `src` directory.
+All the Slidoc scripts are located in the `src` directory.
 The `templates` sub-directory is also needed.
 Download and unzip/untar to install.
 To test, publish this `README.md` file in a temporary
 directory:

-    ../src/slidedown.py --slides=black ../README.md
+    ../src/slidoc.py --slides=black ../README.md

 Open the `toc.html` file created by the above command in a browser.

-Slidedown uses [mistune](https://github.com/lepture/mistune) for HTML exports, which needs to be installed.
+Slidoc uses [mistune](https://github.com/lepture/mistune) for HTML exports, which needs to be installed.
 It also automatically loads [reveal.js](https://github.com/hakimel/reveal.js/) for slideshows (except for presentation mode, which requires the `notes` plugin for